casper-network/docs-redux/versioned_docs/version-2.0.0/concepts/accounts-and-keys.md

 2. `public_key_hex` is a hexadecimal-encoded string of the public key
 3. `secret_key.pem` is the *PEM*-encoded secret key

-The public-key-hex for `Ed25519` keys starts with 01 and is 66 bytes long:
+The public-key-hex for `Ed25519` keys starts with 01 and is 66 characters / 32 bytes long:

 ```bash
 cat ed25519-keys/public_key_hex